 Self-hosting

-Run the Spanlens proxy + API on your own infra.
+Run the Spanlens proxy, API, and dashboard on your own infra.
 Keeps all request bodies, traces, and encrypted provider keys inside your network.
-The hosted dashboard at spanlens.io can then read from your self-hosted backend.

 Who should self-host